1992 Republican National Convention: Overview

 AIDS activist Mary Fisher, who has HIV, addressed the convention, making an eloquent plea for her cause.
 (She also addressed the 1996 RNC).
-Her 1992 speech was listed as #50 in American Rhetoric's Top 100 Speeches of the 20th Century (listed by rank).

-During his acceptance speech, President Bush thanked former President Richard Nixon for his advice and contributions to the administration's foreign policy.
-This would be Nixon's last RNC, as he died in 1994.
+During his acceptance speech, President Bush thanked former President Richard Nixon (during whose tenure Bush had served as a U.S. Representative, Ambassador to the United Nations and Chairman of the Republican National Committee) for his advice and contributions to the administration's foreign policy.
+This would be the last RNC to take place during Nixon's lifetime, as he would die less than two years later.

 Restaurateur Ninfa Laurenzo delivered the Pledge of Allegiance at the opening session on August 17, 1992.

 Secretary of Labor Lynn Martin delivered the nomination speech of President Bush for re-election.
 The nomination was seconded by J. C. Watts.

 The stadium banned outside food from the convention, but set up a food court in the nearby Astroarena.
 The food court operations included Atchafalaya River Cafe, Bambolino's, Frenchy's, Luther's Bar-B-Q, Ninfa's, PeaColes, and Tommy's Burgers.
 Some restaurant owners had connections with the Houston Host Committee, the group in charge of the vendor market of the Astroarena, and Republican Party officials.
 The hot dogs and soft drinks sold by the Astrodome's official caterer, Harry M. Stevens, were not present during the convention.
 Vendors at the convention paid Stevens a fee so they could sell food at the convention, as specified in Stevens' contract with the Astrodome.